stoplightio/docs/articles/enterprise/components/gitlab-overview.md

 Once the configuration changes are made, issue a `gitlab-ctl reconfigure` for the changes to take effect.

-> If running Gitlab in Docker, be sure to expose the Redis/PostgreSQL ports with the `-p` command-line option
+> If running GitLab in Docker, be sure to expose the Redis/PostgreSQL ports with the `-p` command-line option

-For more information on configuring Redis, please see the official Gitlab documentation [here](https://docs.gitlab.com/omnibus/settings/redis.html).
+For more information on configuring Redis, please see the official GitLab documentation [here](https://docs.gitlab.com/omnibus/settings/redis.html).